axboehm/TerrainDesigner/README.md

 # Terrain Designer

 Terrain Designer is a 3D application that lets you walk around a landscape and modify it interactively and in real-time.<br />
-See it in action: www.youtube.com/replaceMe
+See it in action: www.youtube.com/replaceMe <br />

 ![Terrain Designer](./readmeImages/readmeMain.jpg)